Srgiomndz/railsblog/README.md

 Blog site created with Ruby on Rails and Tailwindcss.

-This was my first foray into RoR, previously I have only worked with JS, React.
+This was my first introduction to RoR, previously I have only worked with JS, React.
 I really enjoyed the opinionated aspect of RoR and will be using it in future products.